AlekseyKolesnikov/ThunderTray/readme.txt

-Minimize Thunderbird to tray helper 0.1
+Minimize Thunderbird to tray helper 0.2

 1. Why?
   - 88.0b1 crashes when restoring from tray and using "System Integration" -> "When Thunderbird is minimized, move it to the tray".
   - In 88.0b1, the new message icon is not cleared if old messages are marked as unread.
-  - Thunderbird hides the tray icon when restoring
+  - Thunderbird hides the tray icon when restoring.

 2. How to use
   - Disable "System Integration" -> "When Thunderbird is minimized, move it to the tray"